mattpocock/boilersuit/readme.md

 Creates a single field, useful for controlling form inputs or a single piece of state.

 Usage: `blrplt single app/containers/HomePage "Show Tooltip"`

+### Domain

+Creates a new reducer, which we're calling a 'domain' for now.
+Using this and the next command, you can create custom reducers with custom fields.

+Usage: `blrplt domain app/containers/HomePage "Homepage Config"`

+### Field

+Creates a new field within a domain that's already been created.
+Links it to the container in mapStateToProps.

+Usage: `blrplt field "Homepage Config" app/containers/HomePage "data"`

 ## Notes